Growing a Strong Community

 John weeding in the Oyate Teca community garden in Kyle, SD (Pine Ridge)."

-Partnership With Native Americans (PWNA) works on 60 Indian reservations in the Northern Plains and Southwest.
+Partnership With Native Americans (PWNA) works with hundreds of tribal communities in the Northern Plains and Southwest.
 The Pine Ridge Indian Reservation is part of PWNA’s Northern Plains service area but also holds the distinction of having low food security, along with other tribal communities.

 As a whole, the rate of food insecurity among Native American communities is higher than for the general population in the U.S. The International Relief and Development commissioned a study to examine the “double burden” of poverty: “malnutrition along with a rapid rise in obesity and diet-related chronic diseases in American Indians.
 Although many Americans may not know it, malnutrition on reservations is comparable to malnutrition in some developing countries.”i